And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 What was it?

-You see somebody going to Tom Coughlin and say, Tom, it's time to invoke the mercy rule.
+You see somebody going to Tom Coughlin and say, hey, Tom, it's time to invoke the mercy rule.

-You know, your guys, it's it's the mercy rule's 35 points, and you're down 38.
+You know, your guys, the mercy rule is 35 points, and you're down 38.

-See, Coughlin, oh yeah, yeah, yeah.
+See, Coughlin, oh, yeah, yeah, yeah.

 You know, they taught us that in high school.